CTNicholas/tauque/README.md

 ### Config options

-A config file will automatically be generated when you first install Tauque.
-The default file is tauque.json, which should be found alongside `package.json` in your project root.
+A `tauque.json` config file will automatically be generated when you first install Tauque.
+This should be placed alongside `package.json` in your project root.

 All config options, with default settings: